By: Womaness Editors

 Brain Fog: Forecast Is Hazy

 Searching for that elusive word but can’t seem to find it?
-Or is there just a general lack of sharpness and focus some days?
+Or is there just a general lack of sharpness and focus on some days?

-Can Do: Trying a supplement with adaptogens like Bacopa monnieri that supports memory and focus can help, along with regular exercise and “brain” foods rich in omega-3 fatty acids such as olive oil and dark leafy greens to offer menopause symptom relief.
+What You Can Do: Trying a supplement with adaptogens like Bacopa monnieri that supports memory and focus can help, along with regular exercise and “brain” foods rich in omega-3 fatty acids such as olive oil and dark leafy greens to offer menopause symptom relief.

 More Menopause 101